 In stock.
-Dispatched in max.
-1 business day.
+Dispatched within 1-3 business days.

 Mouth Guard somnipax shield (for Mouth Snoring)

 - Effective: Against mouth snoring (i.e., you only snore when your mouth is open).

 - How to Use: Quick and easy fitting to your teeth and jaw (by warming it up in a water bath and making a custom impression then).
 Before going to sleep, place the device between your lips and front teeth.

 - Slim Design: Focused on simplicity, this device is very easy to use.
 Made of thin and medical-grade synthetics, it is very comfortable to wear, no feeling of pressure.

 - Safe: No choking hazard.
 In the (unlikely) case of respiratory distress during sleep, the mouth guard is simply spit out.

 - Watch a short video on how to use this product.

 Snoring may have very different causes and there is no device that covers all possible snoring causes (don’t be fooled by those who claim otherwise!).
 Here’s a short guideline for the right product / snoring cause fit: